patrickstowell/PHY303-Lectures-2024/_sources/unit11/phy303-unit11-fissionandfusion.md

 - **p** is the probability that the neutron avoids being captured by $^{238}\textnormal{U}$ during thermalization, as it passes through the energy range where there are resonances in the cross section;
 - **f** is the fraction of thermal neutrons actually available for capture by $^{235}\textnormal{U}$ or $^{238}\textnormal{U}$, i.e. not captured by the moderator or some other component of the reactor.

-The combination of these, *k=ηϵpf*, is unsurprisingly known as the four-factor formula.
+The combination of these is unsurprisingly known as the four-factor formula.

+$$
+k=ηϵpf
+$$

 Natural uranium does not spontaneously initiate chain reactions (fortunately), so we can conclude that under natural conditions $k<1$.
 The aim of reactor designers is therefore to enhance $𝑘$ to achieve criticality, while maintaining control.

 #### Reactor design strategies